"I get commissions for purchases made through links in this post."

 - Push off the back foot while transferring weight onto the facing forward foot

 - Glide on the front foot then set the back foot back down

 - Keep rolling

 This simple kick off will help you to get familiar with the motion.
-Try to start slow and careful.
+Try to start slow and be careful.

-Take some small step backward.
-Get rolling by pushing on foot and back to your power box repeatedly.
 You should always keep your chest a little bit forward over your knees to avoid falling.

 What’s Next When You Get Better?